 Menu Description Network Setup Scan the network to find devices.
-See "Configuring the network" on page 67 for more information.
-Date and Time Configure date and time settings See "Changing the date and time" on page 54 for more information.
-Alarm Levels Configure alarm level settings for detectors See "Configuring the alarm levels" on page 62 for more information.
-Flow Setup Configure flow limit values, fan speed, and power save settings for detectors See "Configuring flow parameters" page 65 for more information.
-Inputs Configure input settings See "Configuring the inputs" on page 56 for more information.
+See "Configuring the network" on page 76 for more information.
+Date and Time Configure date and time settings See "Changing the date and time" on page 60 for more information.
+Alarm Levels Configure alarm level settings for detectors See "Configuring the alarm levels" on page 68 for more information.
+Flow Setup Configure flow limit values, fan speed, and power save settings for detectors See "Configuring flow parameters" on page 72 for more information.
+Inputs Configure input settings See "Configuring the inputs" on page 62 for more information.
+Outputs Configure output settings See "Configuring the outputs" on page 64 for more information.
+Calibration Start the FastLearn and pipe calibration procedures when configuration is complete.
+See "Configuring ClassiFire operation" on page 70 and "Configuring flow parameters" on page 72 for more information.
+Apply Apply configuration changes.

-Table 10: The configuration wizard
+Table 11: The configuration wizard